What is ASA24-Canada?

 What is the most current version of ASA24-Canada?

-An updated version (ASA24-Canada-2018) was released in April 2019.
-View a comparison of current and past versions of ASA24, including the 2018, 2016 and 2014 versions of ASA24-Canada.ASA24-Canada-2018 includes all of the features in the 2016 version of ASA24-Canada.
-The following features are new to the 2018 versions of ASA24:
+The most current version is ASA24-Canada-2018, released in April 2019.
+View a comparison of all versions of ASA24, including the 2018, 2016, and 2014 versions of ASA24-Canada.

 What nutrient and dietary supplement databases are used in ASA24-Canada?